MuhammadFarag/hello-kotlin/README.md

     // Do something
 }
 ```
-The count up with no step is simpler `for (i in 0..10)`, again both 0 and 10 are included.
+The count up with no step is simpler `for (i in 0..10)`, again both 0 and ten are included.
 Interestingly you can also use `for(c in 'A'..'Z')`

 ### Iterating over maps